WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 5. If your device was restarted, swipe up and click on install profile

-6. Portal should now be on your home screen, fully functional

-7. Now read the guides in Portal to install your chosen sideloader!
+6. Now, open up Portal and read the guides to sideload apps!

-8. Enjoy sideloading apps

 ## Downloads